rabiibouhestine/rabiibouhestine/README.md

 ### Hi there 👋

-I am an R Programmer specialising in R Shiny Development with 8+ years of experience in building data driven software.
+I am a Software Engineer specialising in Frontend Development with 7+ years of experience in building web apps.
 I have had the opportunity of collaborating with diverse businesses, companies, and agencies worldwide since 2018.

 - 🔭 I’m currently working on open source projects like [aNCA](https://github.com/pharmaverse/aNCA), [pharmapkgs](https://github.com/pharmaR/pharmapkgs) and [riskmetric](https://github.com/pharmaR/riskmetric)
 - 💬 Ask me about  :tunisia: Tunisia!